The Group of Disjoint 2-Spheres in 4-Space: Unlinking Theorems

 \begin{proof} Deleting from $S_W$ the interiors of the four parallel copies of $W$ yields a sphere-minus-four-disks $S^0_W$ embedded in $\partial M$, so in the relative homotopy group $S_W$ maps to four copies of $W$.
 By Seifert--Van Kampen, it suffices to carry out the computation of the group elements in the intersection $M'$ of $M$ with a $S^1\times B^3$ neighborhood of $\partial W\subset X^4$.
 Starting with the description of $S_W$ in Figure~\ref{fig:Whitney-sphere-for-elementary-homotopy}, Figure~\ref{fig:4-punctured-Whitney-sphere} explains the Kirby diagram for $M'$ shown in Figure~\ref{fig:complement-of-sheets-and-with-w-sphere}, with $S^0_W\subset M'$.

-The right-hand side of Figure~\ref{fig:Whitney-sphere-annulus-and-group-elements-in-complement-of-sheets-A} shows two elements $g,h\in\pi_1\partial M'$ which each map to the same generator $x$ of $\pi_1 M$ by the inclusion $\partial M\hra M$.
+The right-hand side of Figure~\ref{fig:Whitney-sphere-annulus-and-group-elements-in-complement-of-sheets-A} shows two elements $g,h\in\pi_1\partial M'$ which map to a meridian of $f$.
 The group elements for the image of $S_W$ in $\pi_2(M,\partial M)$ are represented by loops through the punctures of $S^0_W$ that run along $S^0_W$ and return along the purple circle dual to $W$.
 Taking the basepoint at the second puncture from the left, yields the elements $h^{-1}$, $1$, $g$ and $gh^{-1}$, respectively, for the four punctures (from left to right).
-The signs of these elements alternate from left to right, so orienting $S_W$ appropriately yields $(1+gh^{-1}-g-h^{-1})\cdot [W]$ as its image in $\pi_2(M,\partial M)$. \end{proof}
+The signs of these elements alternate from left to right, so orienting $S_W$ appropriately yields $(1+gh^{-1}-g-h^{-1})\cdot [W]$ as its image in $\pi_2(M,\partial M)$.
+That $g$ and $h$ both map to the same meridian in $\pi_1M$ can be seen in Figure~\ref{standard-sphere-Kirby-diagram-3} or Figure~\ref{fig:Whitney-and-accessory-disks}. \end{proof}